open-contracting/infrastructure/docs/cost/ocds.md

 This page provides guidance and documents a mapping from OCDS fields and codes to OC4IDS fields and codes.
 The organization of the mapping tables reflects the structure of the CoST IDS.

+The CoST IDS sets out a number of disclosure requirements under the heading of 'information for disclosure upon request', also known as 'reactive disclosure'.
+You can disclose these elements proactively using OC4IDS.
+Separate tables are provided for project-level and process-level reactive disclosures.

 ## Guidance

 ### Command-line tool and reference implementation